Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Stochastic approach to spanning trees

 for each combination of spanning trees $\bm{\tau}=(\tau_{k_1}^1,\ldots,\tau_{k_6}^m,\tau_{k_G}^G) \in \Tau^1\times \ldots \Tau^6 \times \Tau^G$.

-Considering all the combinations of spanning trees from $\Tau^1\times \ldots \Tau^6 \times \Tau^G$ we can compute \begin{itemize} \item Table \ref{RAI} that shows the probability that each alternative attains a given rank (within parenthesis there is the total number of combinations of spanning trees for which there is the preference of the alternative on the row over the alternative on column), \item Table \ref{PCI} that for each pair of alternatives shows the probability that the alternative in the row is preferred to the alternative in the column (within parenthesis the total number of combinations of spanning tress for which the alternatives attains the considered ranking position). \end{itemize}
+Considering all the combinations of spanning trees from $\Tau^1\times \ldots \Tau^6 \times \Tau^G$ we can compute \begin{itemize} \item Table \ref{tab:PWI} which for each pair of alternatives shows the PWI, that is the probability that the alternative in the row is preferred to the alternative in the column (the figure in parenthesis shows the total number of combinations of spanning tress for which the alternatives attain the ranking position, indicated by the row label). \item Table \ref{tab:RAI} which shows the RAIs which are the probabilities that each alternative attains a given rank (the figure in parenthesis shows the total number of combinations of spanning trees for which the alternative on the row is preferred to the alternative on column), \end{itemize}